dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 where to invest their energy?
 Religion provides a definite goal for the people in this race.
 The finish line doesn't jump all over the place.
-Being able to determine where this finish line is place by controlling the belief systems of the populations of the world is an advantage enjoyed by an elite few in control of the premier academic institutions across the world.
+Being able to determine where this finish line is place by controlling the available science and belief systems of the populations of the world is an advantage enjoyed by an elite few in control of the premier academic institutions across the world.

 As much as atheists will preach about the abuses and sins of organized religions, what about the sins and lies of organized science and academia?
 Look at all the people who've been sicked by bad science over the past two centuries.
-There is potential for abuse in both organized religion and organized science, as silly as that term may sound.
+There is potential for abuse in both organized religion and *organized science*.
 Establishing the institutions of science as politically unreproachable is misguided and unwise.

 The truth is that we need both religion and science.